Vance Warner: International career

 In October 1992, Warner made one appearance for England U18, starting in a 2–0 defeat in a friendly against France.

 Personal life

-Warner although not officially retiring didn't return to football following his release from Rotherham and since then he has worked for BT.
+Warner although not officially retiring did not return to football following his release from Rotherham and since then he has worked for BT.

-Since retiring from professional football, he has been working as a level 7 referee for the Sheffield & Hallamshire County Football Association & was named Sheffield & Hallamshire County FA Team Official of the Year in the England Football Grassroots Football Awards 2023.
+Since retiring from professional football, he has been working as a level 7 referee for the Sheffield & Hallamshire County Football Association and was named Sheffield & Hallamshire County FA Team Official of the Year in the England Football Grassroots Football Awards 2023.

 An active charity fundraiser, Warner ran 3,244 miles over 2 years (2018–2020) to raise money for Teenage Cancer Trust and in memory of the Nottingham Forest youth team coach, John Perkins, who died in 2016.

 He completed the '1 Million Steps in March for Clare' challenge in March 2022, walking 1,014,692 steps over 550 miles in 31 days, to raise money for Nottingham University Hospitals Charity and in memory of a friend, Clare Doran, who died in 2021.